MicrosoftDocs/quantum-docs/articles/optimization-async-io.md

 ### Submit batch of problems

-You can now use the `solve_problem` function with `asyncio.gather` to submit a batch of problems concurrently.
+You can now use the `solve_problem` function with `asyncio.gather` to submit a batch of problems asynchronously.
 The sample coe below generates and solves 20 problems:

 ```python
 import asyncio